4041suman/movielibrary/README.md

 Firstly, download the entire website code and extract the ZIP file to a folder on your local system.

-## Step 2: Obtain the TMDB Movies API Key and Firebase Configuration
+## Step 2: Obtain the OMDB Movies API Key and Firebase Configuration

-Before starting the website, you will need to obtain the TMDB Movies API key and Firebase configuration.
+Before starting the website, you will need to obtain the OMDB Movies API key and Firebase configuration.
 Follow these steps to obtain them and add them to your `.env` file.

-### ▶️ Get TMDB API Key
+### ▶️ Get OMDB API Key

 - Go to https://www.themoviedb.org/ and log in.
 - Click on your user profile picture in the navigation bar, and select "Settings".